twitocode/Tantalum/content/University/Year 1/ECON 1BB3/trade-offs, advantage, and the market system.md

 - why would i build a factory on my land if the system will not proetect it?
 - why should i do x to get y

+ecocnomics  is about hwo people deal with scarce resources and goals equity is not a big part of the market - government does not have to do anything about it

 ## Key Terms
 - Term 1: Definition